Salmon Need Healthy Places to Live

 Fish Passage Barriers

-The Washington Department of Fish and Wildlife estimates there are 20,000 known barriers either partially or fully blocking salmon and steelhead from reaching their spawning grounds in Washington.
+The Washington Department of Fish and Wildlife estimates there are at lease 18,000 barriers either partially or fully blocking salmon and steelhead from reaching their spawning grounds in Washington.

 Washington has been making steady progress on fixing these barriers.
-Since 2005, more than 3,300 barriers have been corrected.
-The changes made to date have opened at least 3,000 miles of habitat to salmon and steelhead.
+Since 2005, more than 3,700 barriers have been corrected.
+The changes made to date have reopened more than 4,700 miles of habitat to salmon and steelhead.

 Despite the gains, far too many salmon are blocked from reaching their destinations by a variety of human-made structures, such as dams, roads, water storage, and other structures.
 While progress has been made, an increased rate of barrier corrections is needed.
 Read more.